Learn about the Medicaid 1115 Transformation Waiver Renewal.

 - properly filed during office hours;

-- in the office at all times except when authorized to remove or transfer them; and
+- always in the office except when authorized to remove or transfer them; and

 - electronic file information as referenced in HHS Computer Usage and Information Security training.